 ground based multilateration equipment or ground station: aeronautical station equipment intended for use in an A-SMGCS multilateration component

-Note: A ground station can include sensor, interrogator and/or transponder components.
+NOTE: A ground station can include sensor, interrogator and/or transponder components.
 A ground station can be fixed or mobile.

 equipment under test: system of constituents provided by the manufacturer for qualification under this document.